111550175/AI_final_project_2024/README.md

 ```

 ## Dataset
-We use ten datasets based on two task in mujoco: 1.
+We use ten datasets based on two tasks in mujoco: 1.
 Hopper 2.
 Walker2d

 - hopper-random-v0
 - hopper-medium-v0